12 Causes Of Osteoporosis And Bone Loss You Must Know

-As we age, a negative balance in the rate at which bone tissue is added and withdrawn can lead to bone loss.
-A diet lacking in calcium and vitamin D, low levels of estrogen or testosterone, excessive vitamin A, excessive consumption of alcohol or caffeine, prolonged bed rest, eating disorders, medical conditions, and a low body mass index can up your risk for fragile bones or osteoporosis.
+As we age, the rate at which the body reabsorbs minerals from the bone (resorption) exceeds the rate at which bone is produced.
+This leads to bone loss.
+A diet lacking in calcium and vitamin D but overloaded with vitamin A, low levels of estrogen or testosterone, excessive consumption of alcohol or caffeine, prolonged bed rest or inactivity, eating disorders, medical conditions, and a low body mass index can up your risk for fragile bones or osteoporosis.

-There is, however, reason to take heart.
+What’s worrisome is that osteoporosis is not an uncommon problem.
+In fact, 53 million Americans either have osteoporosis or are at increased risk for it because they have low bone mass.3 There is, however, reason to take heart.
 While in the past, this condition was thought to be an unavoidable part of aging, experts now believe that controlling factors which increase your risk can go a long way in preventing osteoporosis.
 So let’s take a look at factors which may cause this disease.

 Every day, bone tissue is added and withdrawn from your bones.
 During your childhood, adolescence, and early adult years, the rate at which new tissue is deposited is greater than the rate at which it is withdrawn.
 So, your bones become denser and stronger till the late 20s when you reach peak bone mass.
-But as you grow older, the rate at which bone tissue is withdrawn starts to outpace the rate at which it is formed and you start to slowly lose bone density from around 35 years of age.
+But as you grow older, the rate at which bone tissue is withdrawn starts to outpace the rate at which it is formed.
+So you start to slowly lose bone density from around 35 years of age.
 Now, this happens to all of us, but some factors can increase your chances of accelerated bone loss and leave you vulnerable to osteoporosis.
-Age, of course, is a significant factor – women over 50 and men over 70 are at a higher risk for osteoporosis.3 4 5
+Age, of course, is a significant factor – women over 50 and men over 70 are at a higher risk for osteoporosis.4 5 6